-I’ve been in a loving relationship with my partner Carol for over 7 years now (5 of those living together in our home) and we are planning to get “officially” married sometime in 2020.
+I’ve been in a loving relationship with my partner Carol for over 9 years now (6+ of those living together in our home).
+We were planning to get “officially” married sometime in 2020, but the pandemic delayed our plans.
+We hope to finally do it in May 2022.
 Carol, if you’re reading this, I love you!

 I’m @rodrigtassinari on Twitter, which I use almost every day but mostly as a reader, with a lot of re-tweeting and occasionally posting random thoughts and stuff I find interesting.
 Yes, I know my name is “wrong” on my Twitter handle there, it’s not a typo; it’s a consequence of Twitter’s (current) 15 characters limit on usernames.
 I do hate the official Twitter clients; my client of choice is Tapbot’s Tweetbot, both on iOS and on macOS.

 I’m @rodrigotassinari on Instagram, also a frequently used app, in spite the fact that they refuse to release an iPad version of their app (or at least make an universal app that uses the iPad correctly).
 It’s a private account though, mostly used to share life’s moments with friends and relatives.

 I’m rodrigotassinari on GitHub, still, the go-to place to work collaboratively and share code, although since I’ve started working at Nuuvem and using GitLab every day, my GitHub usage has been in constant decline.